Updated: Sep 17

-Original is something that has to do with our origin: the value of all great works is the direct connection with the origin from which they come: the individual who created them.
+Original is something that has to do with our origin: the value of all great works lies in the direct connection with the origin from which they come -the individual who created them.
 They show uniqueness, contact with the divine.
-How unique and divine is their creator, in his essential identity.
+How unique and divine is their creator, in their essential identity.

-The price to pay for being someone is the acceptance of being completely ourselves, with all that that entails.
-But 'to be ourselves' we have to know ourselves.
+The price to pay for being someone is the acceptance of being completely ourselves, with all that entails.
+But 'to be ourselves,' we have to know ourselves.
 And we can't really know ourselves if we don't know who we are.

 So again the question - who am I?